Camilla Joins Forces With Fergie To ‘Destabilize’ Royal Family: Can ‘Blood Princesses’ Get Privileges Again?

 There is no promise that Fergie’s new pal Camilla can influence Charles to finally reinstate royal privileges to the blood princesses.

-Could the current heir to the English throne create a little more space in the streamlined royal family, in exchange for support from Prince Andrew and the Duchess of York?
+Could the current heir to the English throne create a little more space in the streamlined royal family in exchange for support from Prince Andrew and the Duchess of York?
 Time will tell.

 New Diana documentaries said to have hugely affected Camilla’s popularity https://t.co/uy0nNS8SEY